 What Do I Do If I Have a Common Overuse Injury?

+The quick answer is you probably need to be evaluated by a physician.
+Early treatment for overuse injuries can improve your outcome.
 The Jacksonville Orthopaedic Institute is the area’s leader in treating overuse injuries.
 With 5 Orthopedic Medical Offices and 12 Rehabilitation Centers, we are convenient for almost everyone.

 To schedule an appointment with a JOI Orthopedic Doctor, call JOI-2000, schedule online, or click the link below.